-According to 2013 stats from the American Heart Association, approximately 77.9 million individuals 18 yrs or older in the US currently have hypertension (high blood pressure).
-Stated another way, hypertension affects about 33% of adults in the US!
+The most recent stats come from the ongoing NHANES survey: Currently, 85.7 million US adults 20 yrs or older have hypertension.
+Stated another way, hypertension affects about 34% of adults in the US!
 (Benjamin EJ, et al. 2017)

-The Framingham Heart Study analyzed the risk of developing hypertension in roughly 1300 subjects ages 55-65 years old who did not currently have high blood pressure.
+The Framingham Heart Study revealed the risk of developing hypertension in roughly 1300 subjects 55-65 years old who did not currently have high blood pressure.
 In this study, more than half of the 55-year-olds and about two-thirds of the 65-year-olds developed hypertension within the ensuing 10 years (Vasan RS, et al. 2002).
-The authors concluded that "the residual lifetime risk for hypertension for middle-aged and elderly individuals is 90%....".
+The authors concluded that "the residual lifetime risk for hypertension for middle-aged and elderly individuals is 90%."
 Yes, that's right: NINETY PERCENT!

 This is absolutely staggering.
 What this says is that, once you reach retirement age, you almost certainly will develop hypertension later in your life...if you haven't already.
 This is very ominous because hypertension increases the risk for other major medical conditions such as kidney failure, stroke, and heart disease.

 EXERCISE COUNSELING NEEDS TO IMPROVE

 Why is this "epidemic" of hypertension happening?
-Should we blame ourselves, or, has our medical community let us down?
-Clearly, health care professionals are screening for it: the results of a survey in 2000 showed that hypertension was the most common primary diagnosis in the US with 35 million office visits (Cherry DK, et al. 2002).
+Has our medical community let us down?
+Clearly, health care professionals are screening for it: the results of a survey in 2000 showed that hypertension was the most common primary care diagnosis in the US with 35 million office visits (Cherry DK, et al. 2002).

 The sad fact is that most physicians don't have these discussions with their patients (Ma J, et al. 2004).
 Physicians aren't trained to provide exercise counseling.
-Further, managed care limits the amount of time physicians spend with each patient and, often, it's just easier to write a prescription and toss the patient a handout.
+Further, managed care limits the amount of time physicians spend with each patient so, often, it's just easier to write a prescription and toss the patient a pamphlet.